Want to camp in a large, luxurious RV — the biggest, in fact, available on the market?

 Driving a Large Trailer Isn’t as Scary as You Might Think

 To be certain, it can feel like a lot to take on to drive such a large vehicle.
-Especially when you have to deal with that pesky break in the middle, thanks to the tow hitch.
+Especially when you have to deal with that pesky brake in the middle, thanks to the tow hitch.
 As many benefits as towable rigs bring to the table, there’s definitely a learning curve when it comes to figuring out how to drive them.
 Even if you’re already comfortable with other types of large vehicles like moving vans and motorhomes.

 Fifth Wheel Maintenance

 While you’re lubing up your fifth wheel, it’s a good opportunity to check it over for any rust or other damage.
-Keep in mind that hitch is the only thing securing your rig to your truck, so you really want to be sure it’s in proper working order!
+Keep in mind that the hitch is the only thing securing your rig to your truck, so you really want to be sure it’s in proper working order!

 You’ll want to wipe away any old or existing grease that can build up on the fifth wheel fittings.
 It can attract dirt and debris that can shorten the lifespan of the hitch.
 It’s especially important to ensure all that grease is wiped from the lock jaw, throat, and pivot points before winter comes.
 This can cause it to freeze and keep the mechanisms from operating properly.